hady-asaker/design-patterns-practice/Behavioral/Task_04/README.md

 # Task 04

-Implement a text editor with editing operations
+Implement a restaurant ordering system using the Command pattern

-In this task, you will implement a text editor with various editing operations using the Command pattern.
-The text editor will allow users to perform actions such as inserting text, deleting text, and formatting text, and these actions will be encapsulated as commands.
+In this task, you will implement a restaurant ordering system that uses the Command pattern to handle customer orders.
+The system will allow customers to place orders for various food items, and these orders will be encapsulated as commands.

 ## Steps

 1- Define the Command interface:

-* Define an interface that declares methods such as execute(), undo(), and redo().
-* These methods will be implemented by concrete command classes.
+* Define an interface that declares a method such as execute().
+This method will be implemented by concrete command classes.

 2- Implement concrete Command classes:

-* Implement concrete command classes that encapsulate the editing operations to be performed on the text.
-Each command should have its own execute(), undo(), and redo() methods that define the specific behavior.
+* Implement concrete command classes that encapsulate the customer orders.
+Each command should have its own execute() method that defines the specific behavior of processing the order.

-3- Create the TextEditor:
+3- Create the OrderHandler:

-* Create a TextEditor object that will handle user input and manage the execution of commands.
+* Create an OrderHandler object that will handle customer orders and manage the execution of commands.
-* The TextEditor should have methods to set the current command, execute the command, undo the last command, and redo the last undone command.
+* The OrderHandler should have a method to set the current command and execute it.

-4- Associate commands with user actions:
+4- Associate commands with customer actions:

-* Associate specific command objects with user actions such as inserting text, deleting text, formatting text, etc.
+* Associate specific command objects with customer actions such as placing an order for a food item.
-* For example, you may associate an InsertCommand with the action of inserting text, a DeleteCommand with the action of deleting text, and a FormatCommand with the action of formatting text.
+* For example, you may associate an OrderCommand with the action of placing an order for a specific food item.

 5- Execute commands:

-* When a user performs an action, set the corresponding command as the current command in the TextEditor and execute it.
+* When a customer places an order, create the corresponding command object and set it as the current command in the OrderHandler.
-* The command will carry out the necessary editing operation on the text.
+* The command will carry out the necessary actions to process the order, such as notifying the kitchen staff, updating the inventory, and generating a receipt.

-6- Perform undo and redo operations:
+6- Process customer orders:

-* When the user wants to undo or redo an editing operation, call the respective methods in the TextEditor.
+* When the current command is set, execute it by calling the execute() method in the OrderHandler.
-* The TextEditor should manage the command history and invoke the undo() or redo() methods of the appropriate command.
+* The OrderHandler will invoke the execute() method of the appropriate command, which will process the customer order.